Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 1. No native human-in-the-loop.
 Approvals can be improvised through agents but are not first-class.
 The "this draft email won't send until a reviewer signs off" pattern has no clean answer.

 2. "Overwhelming past beginner."
-Several reviewers describe a steep cliff after the first few workflows.
+Several reviewers describe a steep cliff after the first few workflows — the gap between a demo workflow and a production one is larger than expected.

 3. Custom nodes are flaky.
-A forum thread titled "Custom Nodes are broken" has stayed active.
+A forum thread titled "Custom Nodes are broken" has stayed active, which matters if your workflow depends on behavior the built-in nodes don't cover.

 4. Coarse credit pricing.
 Standard AI calls cost 2 credits, advanced ones 20, contact enrichment 60.
-A token-heavy "standard" call and a light "standard" call hit the same flat tier — fine at low volume, less fine when usage scales.
+A token-heavy "standard" call and a light "standard" call hit the same flat tier — fine at low volume, less fine when usage scales and the averaging works against you.

 The shortlist